avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. Typically when expanding the size of a hash table, all entries must be rehashed, while my algorithm does not require any rehashing.

+3. The search time to find a free storage entry will be exactly _O(1)_!

+4. For a table that is up to 75% full, the search time to find a unique key will _on average_ be less than _O(2)_.

-3. Typically hash tables are "sparse", i.e. they contain many empty entries, because the same data structure is used to store both the data associated with the keys, and to search/update keys.
-My algorithm uses two separate data structures which greatly minimizes sparseness.
+5. Typically hash tables are "sparse", i.e. they contain many empty entries, because the same data structure is used to store both the data associated with the keys, and to search/update keys.
+Part of my "secret sauce" is that my algorithm uses 2 separate data structures which greatly minimizes sparseness.
 One structure defines the maximum number of keys, while the second structure defines the maximum number of data entries.

-4. Where the operating system supports the _Linux_ `vmalloc` or the _Win32_ `VirtualAlloc` allocators, then it is possible to allocate large memory regions with virtually linear address spaces but are composed of physically non-contiguous pages.
+6. Where the operating system supports the _Linux_ `vmalloc` or the _Win32_ `VirtualAlloc` allocators, then it is possible to allocate large memory regions with virtually linear address spaces but are composed of physically non-contiguous pages.
 My algorithm can take advantage of these allocators to further reduce sparseness, and not to move the data associated with existing keys when the table is expanded.

 _C_ source code: TBD.